Thrombosis of the hepatic artery. Hepatic vein thrombosis

 • deep vein thrombophlebitis, pericarditis, peritonitis;

-• blunt abdominal trauma (damage to the abdominal organs);
+• blunt abdominal trauma (damage to abdominal organs);

 • systemic autoimmune and infectious diseases(lupus erythematosus, tuberculosis, syphilis, etc.);